an920107/spaceship-dsl/document/user-manual.md

 spaceship design is straightforward:

 1. Open your terminal or command prompt.
-2. Navigate to the root directory of your Rust project where your `Cargo.toml` file is located.
+2. Navigate to the root directory of your Rust project where your `Cargo.toml` and `Cargo.lock` files are located.
 3. Execute your program using Cargo:

    ```bash